mattmaynes2/aria/reports/research/06-CustomDevices.md

 - Motion Sensors

-Many actions could be triggered by aa person entering or leaving a house or a room.
+Many actions could be triggered by a person entering or leaving a house or a room.
 A motion sensor could potentially interact with every other device on this list.
 Due to the wide range of potential interactions, we expect that a motion sensor will be a good test of the machine learning component's ability to determine the relationships inputs and outputs.
 The motion sensor could also reveal flaws in the